|

 How did you become a part of VGMuseum?

-Well, I was in an AOL private chat with Mek and other members of the legendary entity known as GX, discussing the usual intellectual topics--professional wrestling, mainly--and the following conversation ensued:
+Well, on your normal Tuesday (or was it Thursday?) in an AOL private chat populated by Emperor Mek and other members of the legendary entity known as GX Entertainment, we were discussing the usual intellectual topics--professional wrestling, mainly--when the question was suddenly sprung upon me.
+The conversation went something like this:

 MekZhaoyun: